 Research shows proanthocyanidins have even stronger antioxidant, anti-inflammatory, and vascular protective effects than other anthocyanidins.
 However, they occur in nature in lower concentrations than other types like cyanidin and malvidin.

-One of the richest sources of proanthocyanidins is an herb called dragon’s blood or sangre de grado.
+One of the richest sources of proanthocyanidins in the world is a tree sap called dragon’s blood or sangre de grado.
 This red sap-like substance comes from several species of Croton trees native to the Amazon region.
 Dragon’s blood contains very high proanthocyanidin levels ranging from 6,800-25,000 mg per 100 grams.

 Studies on dragon’s blood find that its proanthocyanidins have exceptional antioxidant capacity exceeding vitamin C and E. Dragon’s blood promotes wound healing, fights viruses, bacteria, and fungi, reduces inflammation, and protects cardiovascular health.
 Topical dragon’s blood sap may also help heal skin due to UV damage.